-More generally, the principled approach to takings requires that the Court have a basic understanding of the theory of the matter and a basic grasp of how to resolve conflicting claims about use in a way that respects the equal rights of all.
-That is hardly a daunting task, as the old common law judges demonstrated, although the application of those principles in particular cases can be complicated, to be sure.
-But in general, as already noted, the presumption is on the side of active use until some plaintiff demonstrates that such use takes the quiet enjoyment that is his by right (and the defendant's right as well).
-At that point the burden shifts to the defendant to justify his use: absent some defense like the prior consent of the plaintiff, the defendant may have to cease his use-or, if his activity is worth it, offer to buy an easement or buy out the plaintiff.
-Thus, a principled approach respects equal rights of quiet enjoyment-and hence environmental protection.
-But it also enables active uses to go forward though not at the expense of private or public rights.
+More generally, a principled approach to takings requires that courts have a basic understanding of the theory of the matter so that they can resolve conflicting claims about use in a way that respects the equal rights of all.
+That is hardly a daunting task, as the old common-law judges demonstrated, although the application of those principles in particular cases can be complicated, to be sure.
+But in general, as noted earlier, the presumption is on the side of active use until a plaintiff demonstrates that such a use takes the quiet enjoyment that is his by right (and the defendant's right as well).
+At that point the burden shifts to the defendant to justify his use: absent some defense like the prior consent of the plaintiff, the defendant may have to cease his use.
+Or if his activity is worth it, he might offer to buy an easement from or buy out the plaintiff.
+Thus, a principled approach respects equal rights of quiet enjoyment and hence environmental protection.
+But it also enables active uses to go forward, though not at the expense of private or public rights.
 Users can be as active as they wish, provided they handle the "externalities" they create in a way that respects the rights of others.